We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Additionally, by running a standalone site on your own domain — i.e., a Shopify site that lives at yoursitename.com — you can make the most of local SEO tactics that raise the visibility of your business in your area too.

-But most importantly from a local selling point of view, Shopify comes with a sophisticated point-of-sale (POS) system.
-It works with hardware that lets you take payment in person (card readers, barcode scanners, receipt printers etc.), so can use Shopify to sell in physical locations — retail outlets, market stalls, pop-up shops etc. — really easily.
+But most importantly from a local selling point of view, Shopify comes with a sophisticated point-of-sale (POS) system; this works with a wide range of hardware items that lets you take payment in person (card readers, barcode scanners, receipt printers etc.).

-This means that merchants can use one single system to manage all offline and online sales, all while keeping everything in sync, and inventory levels accurate.
+Shopify merchants can therefore use one single system to manage all offline and online sales, all while keeping everything in sync, and inventory levels accurate.

-As for eBay, other than letting you offer local pickup within your area, the platform doesn’t cater much for a local audience.
-The platform’s strength lies in giving you access to as many customers in as many places as possible.
+As for eBay, other than letting you offer in-person pickup of items, I couldn’t find many examples of it catering particularly well to local audiences.
+The platform’s strength lies in giving you access to as many customers in as many places as possible, all over the world.

-And, although it is possible to integrate a few point-of-sale solutions (including Square) with eBay, the options are limited and setting up POS will usually more configuration time and a third-party syncing tool like Zapier.
+And, although it is possible to integrate some third-party point-of-sale solutions with eBay, the options for doing so are limited; setting up POS will usually involve a reasonable amount of configuration time and the purchase of a syncing tool like Zapier.

-So ultimately, when it comes to local selling, Shopify wins — you can learn more about Shopify’s point-of-sale features here.
+So ultimately, when it comes to local selling, Shopify wins.

 SEO in eBay vs Shopify